influxdata/flux/docs/SPEC.md

     columns specifies a list of columns to aggregate.
 Defaults to `["_value"]`
 * `unit` duration
     unit is the time duration to use when computing the integral
+* `timeColumn` string
+    timeColumn is the name of the column containing the time value.
+    Defaults to `_time`.

 Example: